-Communities@Work’s Reconciliation Working Group is responsible for the development, implementation and reporting of Communities@Work’s Reconciliation Action Plan to support Indigenous reconciliation within the organisation and the wider community.
+Communities at Work’s Reconciliation Working Group is responsible for the development, implementation and reporting of Communities at Work’s Reconciliation Action Plan to support Indigenous reconciliation within the organisation and the wider community.

 Membership consists of representatives from the Executive, Community Development, HR, staff and marketing.
 At the end of 2020 Board member Joanne Garrison also joined the Group, a reflection of the Board’s commitment to practical reconciliation.